SNOSWAB

 SNOSWAB (Snow, Soil Water and Water Balance Model) is an online tool for obtaining daily estimates of snow related processes (e.g., snowfall, snowmelt, snow layer thickness), soil water content and a series of soil water budget components (e.g., infiltration, drainage, surface runoff) based on user provided daily meteorological (i.e., mean air temperature, total precipitation, rainfall), evapotranspiration and calibration data.
 SNOSWAB has been developed through a collaborative research effort between Canadian Rivers Institute (CRI), University of New Brunswick (UNB), Agriculture and Agri-Food Canada (AAFC) and Environment and Climate Change Canada (ECCC).
 SNOSWAB is a result of a larger research effort aimed at evaluating the effects of agricultural production systems on groundwater and surface water quantity and quality.
 SNOSWAB is part of the Hydrology Tool Set (HTS; https://www.hydrotools.tech), a suite of tools that can be used for advancing the understanding of various local and watershed scale hydrological processes.
 HTS also includes SepHydro (surface runoff and groundwater contributions to streamflow via hydrograph separation), ETCalc (potential, reference and actual evapotranspiration), SWIB (crop water deficit and excess, irrigation requirement and its impact on aquifer storage, water budget), RECHARGE BUDDY (groundwater recharge), and SNOWFALL BUDDY (snowfall and rainfall amounts).

-If you have employed SNOSWAB, we are kindly asking for the following citation to be included in your publication:
+If you used SNOSWAB, please use the following citation in your publication(s):

 • 2.
 Background